What is The Graph (GRT)?

 TLDR

-The Graph (GRT) is a decentralized protocol that indexes and organizes blockchain data, serving as essential infrastructure that allows applications to efficiently query information across multiple networks.
+The Graph (GRT) is a decentralized protocol that indexes and organizes blockchain data, serving as essential infrastructure for querying information across Web3 applications.

 Deep Dive